calico32/waybar-niri-windows/README.md

       // set spacing between windows/columns, in pixels (default: 1, minimum: 0)
       // if this value is too large, it will be reduced "spacing": 1,
+      // account for borders when calculating window sizes; see note below (default: 0, minimum: 0) "column-borders": 0, // border on .column
+      "floating-borders": 0, // border on .floating
       // add CSS classes to windows based on their App ID/Title (see `niri msg windows`) "rules": [
         // Go regular expression syntax is supported (see https://pkg.go.dev/regexp/syntax)